 cracks under racing conditions.
 For this reason, drilled rotors should be

-misinformation is that they have lower performance than smooth rotors, due to
+avoided for track cars, unless required by the rules.
+A common myth is that they have lower performance than smooth rotors, due to

 Slotted & Drilled rotors

 offer a compromise, midway between the benefits of slotted

 rotors and drilled rotors.
 These are fine for street applications, but